lint-staged/lint-staged/README.md

 #### `--fail-on-changes`

 By default changes made by tasks are automatically staged and added to the commit.
 This flag disables the behavior and makes _lint-staged_ exit with code 1, failing the commit instead.
-When combined with the `--no-revert` flag the committer will have to manually stage all the changes and try again.
+Using this flag also implies the `--no-revert` flag which means any changes made my tasks will be left in the working tree after failing, so that they can be manually staged and the commit tried again.

 #### `--max-arg-length [number]`